Opening Concert

 About the concert

-We start with style, and we start spectacularly: Tine's trumpet solo and Haydn's Piano Trio No. 43 are worth the admission price alone.
+We begin in style, and we begin spectacularly: Tine's trumpet entrance and Haydn's Piano Trio No. 43 are worth the price of admission on their own.

-The opening concert kicks off what we believe is a fantastic week of classical music.
-Come and see for yourself where we've set the bar for this year's chamber music festival.
+The opening concert is the starting shot for the best week of the summer in classical music.
+Come, and you'll see where we've set the bar for this year's chamber music festival.

 Additional Content